yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA.md

 * Line 2: `paramter1 => 'value1',` should instead be: `parameter1 => 'value1',`

-:notebook: Reader's comment for page 36:

-The bulleted list for the defined type declaration differs from the class declaration from the previous page.
+:notebook: The bulleted list for the defined type declaration differs from the class declaration from the previous page.
 Suggestion: do not parenthetically identify the opening and closing elements.

 Example: